 It’s not a camera for all seasons, and it’s not going to appeal to everyone.
-It’s larger than you might expect, and it doesn’t have the bells and whistles of some of the other cameras out there.
+It’s larger than you might expect, and it doesn’t have the bells and whistles of some other cameras.
 But what it does, it does very well indeed.

-Here are some photos I’ve taken with the X-Pro2 to give a sense of how it performs in real-world shooting conditions.
-I’ve mixed into this selection shots using various exposure settings and ISO settings as well as a mix of subjects in the frame.
+Here are some photos I’ve taken with the X-Pro2 to show how it performs in real-world shooting conditions.
+I’ve mixed into this selection of shots using various exposure and ISO settings and a mix of subjects in the frame.

 These are shot with the Fujifilm XF 23mm f/2 R WR Lens.
-It’s a 23mm prime that’s the equivalent of a 35mm focal length on a full-frame camera (the X-Pro2 has an APS-C sensor).
+It’s a 23mm prime, and on the X-Pro2’s APS-C sensor, that’s equivalent to a 35mm focal length on a full-frame camera.

 You can click on each image to open a full-resolution version if you’d like a closer look.
 These were all shot originally in RAW (.raf) and processed in Lightroom, most of them quite lightly.
 I haven’t used any of Lightroom’s optical corrections, such as chromatic aberration or distortion control, but with many of them, I have adjusted things like contrast and brightness, as you normally would with RAW files.